 But a lot of people ask early on because they want to be sort of generically ready, but they’re not sure what they want to do yet.
 So the above answer is not always super helpful.

 In that case, here’s a list of a few things that are useful for most OSC projects:

 You must have some experience with software development.
 You can be a beginner, but practicing in advance is good!
-And there are a lot more projects available for students who are reasonably used to a project’s specific language, so more practice means you’ll have more project options.
+And there are a lot more projects available for applicants who are reasonably used to a project’s specific language, so more practice means you’ll have more project options.

 You need to feel comfortable asking questions, because we’re going to expect you to ask if you don’t understand something.

 You should be comfortable communicating your ideas to others in public.
 Most projects have public mailing lists or forums, and would prefer if you use them.
-OSC students will also be asked to blog about their work over the summer.
+OSC participants will also be asked to blog about their work over the summer.
 You can use a pseudonym (nickname) if that works best for you.
 Google will need to know who you are to pay you, but we just need something to call you.

 You probably want some experience with version control.
 We have a lot of projects that use different tools, such as Git, Mercurial, or Subversion, and you can find out which one your project uses in advance and practice using it on your schoolwork or personal projects to get used to it.